microsoft/azure-software-radio-hello-world/stage1/hello_world_stage1.md

 <center><img src="images/zoomed_in.png" width="700"/></center>

-If you are using our Azure software radio development VM, and are on an NV-series VM with a discrete GPU, you can try replacing the two QT GUI blocks (delete or disable them) with a **Fosphor Sink QT block**.
+If you are using our Azure software radio development VM, and are on an NV-series VM with a discrete GPU, you can try replacing the two QT GUI blocks (delete or disable them using hotkey D) with a single **Fosphor Sink QT block**.
 You will have to set the Span (Hz) parameter to 20e6.
 This Fosphor block is part of the gr-fosphor OOT, and it uses the GPU to compute the FFTs and has a fancier looking spectrum display.
 If it worked, you should see the following output:

 <center><img src="images/fosphor.png" width="700"/></center>